ubonpartners/yolo-dpar/README.md

 Training notes:

-- Models were trained on a ~350K-image mixed dataset built from COCO/OpenImages/Objects365/others, reprocessed with the dataset pipeline.
+- These models were trained on a large **ensemble dataset** created by joining multiple sources (COCO, OpenImages, Objects365, and others) using the [Dataset Processor](https://github.com/ubonpartners/dataset-processor).
+- The pipeline is **config-driven and repeatable**, and supports dataset “completion” (add missing boxes/keypoints using strong detectors), plus **hard example mining** / hard-negative style mining to bias training towards what matters.
-- Attribute labels were produced using a vision LLM (dataset config is not published; contact me if you need it).
+- Person **binary attributes** were labeled automatically using a **vision LLM** (dataset config is not published; contact me if you need it).

 ## Results and weights